IlyaGusev/IlyaGusev/README.md

 Hi!
 My name is Ilya Gusev.

-I am interested in text generation, looking forward to learning more about reinforcement learning, text-to-speech, and other fascinating things.
+I am interested in everything around language models and agents.
 If you need help with any of my projects or you would like to collaborate, do not hesitate to contact me.

 How to reach me: [@YallenGusev](https://t.me/YallenGusev) at Telegram.